tianmetal/SA-MP-Tianmetal-Textdraw-Editor/README.md

 Commands:
 - /textdraw - opens the dialog for textdraw editing
-- /export - exports the textdraws created to file "output.pwn" in scriptfiles folder
+- /export [output name] - exports the textdraws created to file "{output name}.pwn" in scriptfiles folder